 What happens if I sign up for a research study, but then I don't show up?

-You can sign up for a maximum of four credits through participation in research studies.
-If you don’t show up to a scheduled appointment, you will have to earn the credit by submitting an article summary.
-Remember, you can cancel an appointment up to two hours prior to the start time at https://txstatecj.sona-systems.com.
+You can sign up for credit through participation in research studies.
+If you don’t show up to a scheduled appointment, you will have to earn the credit by annotating and reflecting on research articles.
+Remember, you can cancel an appointment up to 24 hours before the start time on the TXST Criminal Justice SONA Website.

 -